Businesses that publish infographics have 12% greater traffic volume

 - Promotion – Infographics are incredible, but getting them viewed through paid advertising is still a great way to go.
 We can optionally provide promotion of your infographic via ad purchases.
 Unlike typical content, it doesn’t require ongoing campaigns.
 An introduction campaign to increase initial visibility can be enough to get it shared and published on highly relevant sites throughout the Internet.

-- Pitching – If you have a public relations team internal or a public relations agency working with you, Infographics are incredible to pitch to influencers with their own publications.
+- Pitching – If you have a public relations team internal or a public relations agency working with you, Infographics are incredible to pitch to influencers with their publications.
 These types of services can double the cost of an infographic, though, so you’ll want to evaluate whether or not you need to maximize viewing (like on timely content) or go for a momentum-based strategy more longer-term where it’s found organically.

 Case Study: Closet52

 Closet52 is a destination for women to buy dresses online.
 With a new domain, we were challenged with acquiring more search traffic for our Shopify client and knew an infographic could kickstart their domain.
-After doing some research, we identified that no one had ever done an infographic on the history of dresses, so we designed one and published it.
+After doing some research, we identified that no one had ever done an infographic on the history of dresses, so we designed and published one.

 The infographic quickly took off and ranks on page one for multiple keywords, including dresses through history, dresses throughout history, and history women’s fashion.
 The infographic brought hundreds of new visitors to the site with a low bounce rate and high engagement.
 Additionally, it was shared multiple times on social media and backlinked from multiple sites.

 When we published it, we simultaneously portioned out micrographics for social media sharing.
 We also coded the associated Shopify blog template and embedded actual products within the content to drive conversions as well.